Shawn Green: Los Angeles Dodgers (2000–2004)

 Green started off slowly in 2002, but turned things around with a record-setting power display.
 On May 23, the turning point of his season, he had one of the best single game performances ever.
 He hit a Major League record-tying four home runs and a record-tying five extra-base hits (he hit a double in addition to the home runs) against the Milwaukee Brewers, and had 19 total bases, breaking Joe Adcock's 1954 Major League record by one, while matching the major league record of six runs scored in one game.
+This record has since been matched by Nick Kurtz in 2025.
 No other major league player had six hits, five runs, and as many as four extra-base hits in a game again until Ian Kinsler of the Texas Rangers in 2009.
 He hit a 5th home run during the following game to tie the Major League 2-game home run record (5), and then hit 2 more the game after to break the Major League three-game record (seven).
 Green also broke the NL record with 9 home runs in that calendar week.
 He was voted to the All-Star team, and finished the season with a .285 average, .385 On-base percentage (a career best), 42 home runs (3rd in the league), 114 RBIs (4th in the league), 114 runs (4th in the league), 93 walks (a career best), 22 intentional walks (5th in the league), and 20 stolen bases.
 He hit .333 with runners in scoring position and two out.
 Green came in 5th in voting for league MVP.

 In 2003, Green struggled with his power and RBI production.
 He had problems with tendinitis in his left shoulder, which limited him to a 19 home runs and 85 RBIs as he batted .280.
 Still, he was 2nd in the league in doubles (with 49; a career best).

 Green's power improved in 2004, as he hit 28 home runs and collected 86 RBIs, while batting .266, leading the Dodgers to the 2004 playoffs.
 Green moved to first base for much of the season.
 He hit three home runs in the post-season, in just 16 at bats.